15532th/avtdl/README.md

 #### Youtube community posts

-avtdl supports saving community post text in a file natively, but as an alternative, this fork of [youtube-community-tab](https://github.com/HoloArchivists/youtube-community-tab) might be used.
+avtdl supports saving community post text in a file natively ([example config](https://github.com/15532th/avtdl/blob/master/EXAMPLES.md#save-community-posts-to-files)), but as an alternative, this fork of [youtube-community-tab](https://github.com/HoloArchivists/youtube-community-tab) might be used.
 It comes with `ytct.py` script that allows to download either a specific post by direct link or all new posts on a channel.
 Posts are stored in JSON format, which can be rendered to human-readable text files with third party [ytct-convert.py](https://gist.github.com/15532th/111c8b32e5d82112379703f3eab51e49) script.